 CBC products are entirely legal in most countries — including the United States.
 The caveat is that they must be made from the hemp plant.
 CBC made from marijuana is considered a controlled substance and can only be sold in places where marijuana is legal — even if the THC component is below psychoactive thresholds.

 CBC made from hemp is completely legal.
 In some parts of Europe, the THC content needs to be confirmed to be 0% — so only CBC concentrates or broad-spectrum extracts are legal.
-Full-spectrum CBC extracts may not be legal here.
+Full-spectrum CBC extracts may not be legal in all European countries.